How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 Understanding the norms of international student recruitment agencies - from agents in China to partners across Europe, Africa, and LATAM - enables educational institutions to build stronger, more sustainable student pipelines.

-"The most effective institutions are those that adapt their approach to each region, each partner, and each working style"
+"Most efficient institutions adapt their approach to each region, each partner, and each working style"

 Silvia Slobodnikova, Recruitment Solutions Manager, BONARD Education